slackapi/bolt-python/examples/aws_lambda/README.md

     2. Optionally enter a description for the role, such as "Bolt Python with S3 access role”
     3. “Create Role”

-### Create Slack App and Loaded your Lambda to AWS
+### Create Slack App and Load your Lambda to AWS
-Ensure you have created an app on [api.slack.com/apps](https://api.slack.com/apps) as per the Getting Started Guide.
+Ensure you have created an app on [api.slack.com/apps](https://api.slack.com/apps) as per the [Getting Started Guide](https://slack.dev/bolt-python/tutorial/getting-started).
 You do not need to ensure you have installed it to a workspace, as the OAuth flow will provide your app the ability to be installed by anyone.

 1. Remember those S3 buckets we made?
 You will need the names of these buckets again in the next step.
 2. You need many environment variables exported!
 Specifically the following from api.slack.com/apps